NYTEMODEONLY/boomfile/project-scope.md

 - `POST /api/upload`: Accepts file uploads and returns file metadata including:
   - fileId: Unique identifier for the file
   - filename: Original filename
-  - url: Shareable URL for the file
+  - url: Direct URL to the file in Vercel Blob Storage
   - expiresIn: Time in seconds until the file is deleted

-- `GET /api/files/:filename`: Serves the uploaded file for download

 ## File Lifecycle

 1. **Upload**: User selects or drags a file into the upload area
 2. **Processing**: File is uploaded to Vercel serverless function and assigned a unique ID
+3. **Storage**: File is stored in Vercel Blob Storage with a 60-second expiration time
-3. **Availability**: File is available for download via a unique URL
+4. **Availability**: File is available for download via the direct Vercel Blob URL
-4. **Countdown**: A 60-second countdown begins immediately after upload
+5. **Countdown**: A 60-second countdown begins immediately after upload
-5. **Deletion**: File is automatically deleted from temporary storage
+6. **Deletion**: File is automatically deleted by Vercel Blob when the expiration time is reached

 ## Security Considerations